Connect with us

 Patagonia, a designer and purveyor of outdoor clothing and gear, is another prominent example.
 Its founder, Yvon Chouinard, and his heirs have permanently transferred their ownership to a nonprofit trust.
 All of Patagonia’s profits now fund environmental causes.

 Anthropic, one of OpenAI’s competitors, also has a hybrid governance structure, but it’s set up differently than OpenAI’s.
 It has two distinct governing bodies: a corporate board and what it calls a long-term benefit trust.
-Because Anthropic is a public benefit corporation, its corporate board may consider the interests of other stakeholders besides its owners – the general public.
+Because Anthropic is a public benefit corporation, its corporate board may consider the interests of other stakeholders besides its owners – including the general public.

-And BRAC, an international organization founded in Bangladesh in 1972 that’s among the world’s largest NGOs, controls several for-profit social enterprises that benefit the poor.
+And BRAC, an international development organization founded in Bangladesh in 1972 that’s among the world’s largest NGOs, controls several for-profit social enterprises that benefit the poor.
 BRAC’s model resembles OpenAI’s in that a nonprofit owns for-profit businesses.

 Origin of the board’s clash with Altman